Namekinek0/incipio/README.md

 ### On Windows

 Windows doesn't have a python interpreter installed by default.
 After [cloning the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), you can go inside the local cloned folder, go to \dist\main\ folder and run main.exe.
+EDITED: Git doesn't push the folder.
+Try to solve ASAP.

 ### On Linux

 Linux has a python interpreter by default.
+Just run main.py

 ## Future features